-- Monex Grupo Financiero, which, in turn, owns Monex Casa de Bolsa, Monex Fondos and Banco Monex, in addition to six investment funds. - MNI Holding, which owns our subsidiaries abroad: Tempus and Monex Europe, as well as their respective affiliates and subsidiaries, and - Arrendadora Monex
+- Monex Grupo Financiero, which, in turn, owns Banco Monex; Monex Casa de Bolsa, which owns two financial subsidiaries in USA; and Monex Operadora de Fondos, which owns six investment funds.

+- MNI Holding, which owns the rest of our subsidiaries abroad: Monex, Inc. (formerly Tempus) and Monex Europe, as well as their respective affiliates and subsidiaries

+- Arrendadora Monex

+- Monex ETrust

+- Cable 4

-Our subsidiaries, as financial entities, are strictly regulated and are subject to periodic reviews by the SHCP, Bank of Mexico and under the monitoring and supervision of the CNBV in Mexico, and of the various financial authorities of those countries in which the foreign subsidiaries are based.
+Our subsidiaries, as financial entities, are strictly regulated and are subject to periodic reviews by the SHCP, Bank of Mexico and under the monitoring and supervision of the CNBV in Mexico.
+The foreign subsidiaries are regulated by the various financial authorities of those countries in which they are based.
 Our subsidiaries are also required to deliver periodic financial reports (monthly, quarterly, and annually), which are delivered to said authorities in a timely manner.